-Tourists on an Australia vacation flock to Sydney for many reasons but not usually for the country’s food.
+Tourists on an Australia road trip flock to Sydney for many reasons but not usually for the food.
 In fact, most travelers aren’t familiar with the food in Australia’s largest city.
-Sure, they may know about Vegemite sandwiches thanks to the popular Men at Work song from the 1980s but they probably don’t realize that Sydney has an exciting food scene filled with casual spots serving global cuisine plus several top-rated Sydney restaurants.
+Sure, they may know about Vegemite sandwiches thanks to the popular Men at Work song from the 1980s but they probably don’t realize that Sydney has an exciting food scene filled with high-end restaurants as well as casual spots serving global cuisine.

 A Local’s Picks for the Best Places to Eat in Sydney Australia

-To answer the questions of where to eat in Sydney, we’ve asked local expert Jo Karnaghan of Frugal First Class Travel to provide her insider tips for the best food in Sydney.
-These are her recommendations for some of the best restaurants in Sydney Australia:
+To answer the questions of where to eat in Sydney Australia, we’ve asked local expert Jo Karnaghan of Frugal First Class Travel to provide her insider tips for the best food in Sydney.
+Trust us, you’ll want to hop on a plane to Sydney to eat at all of them.
+So, order an Australia visa and read Jo’s recommendations for some of the best restaurants in Sydney Australia: